Savid/iptv-proxy/README.md

 - Run the included `plex_test_debug.sh` script

 ### GPU Transcoding Not Working
+- Check if GPUs are detected at startup (should list available devices)
 - Verify GPU drivers are installed
 - Check `nvidia-smi` (NVIDIA) or `/dev/dri` (Intel/AMD)
-- Use `-hardware-accel none` to force CPU encoding
+- Use `-hardware-device none` to force CPU encoding
-- Ensure you're using h264 or h265 codecs (GPU doesn't support mpeg2)
+- Ensure you're using h264, h265, or vp9 codecs (GPU doesn't support mpeg2)
+- Try selecting a specific GPU with `-hardware-device nvidia:0` or `-hardware-device intel:0`

 ### High CPU Usage
-- Enable GPU transcoding with `-hardware-accel auto` and `-video-codec h264`
+- Enable GPU transcoding with `-hardware-device auto`
-- Use `-video-codec copy -audio-codec copy` to disable transcoding
+- Use `-transcode-mode copy` to disable transcoding entirely
+- Lower quality presets with `-video-quality low -audio-quality low`
 - Reduce concurrent streams or buffer size